 The list of disclosures will include the following information about the disclosures:

-b) The name and address of the person or entity to which it was made
+the name and address of the person or entity to whom it was made,

 We will attempt to provide the list to you within 60 days after receipt of your request.
 If we are unable to do so within that time frame, we will let you know.